Whatsapp Icon

 My advice to cancer patients:

-You are not the first and not the last person to get cancer.
+You are neither the first nor the last to face cancer.

 Make friends with your doctor and the chemo nurse.
-You should be able to call them and talk to them when you are at a loss to decide what to do.
+Develop a good relationship with your doctor and chemotherapy nurse, and ensure you can reach out to them when you are at a loss to decide what to do.

 Don't fight your cancer.
 You will be fighting your own body.
-Embrace and lovingly bid it goodbye.
-Believe me it will stay away more effectively.
+Embrace it and lovingly bid it goodbye.
+Trust me, it's more likely to stay away.

 Do not go for alternative therapies, and choose one over the other.
 Go for complementary therapies which will work in tandem with your medical treatment.

-Adopt for a holistic approach to healing within after you have finished your medical treatment.
+Adopt a holistic approach to healing once your medical treatment is complete.

 My advice to humanity at large:

 Nurture and nourish your body.
 It's your most prized possession.
-Treat your body as temple.
+Treat your body as a temple.
 Also, understand that food, rest and exercise are not the only inputs that affect the body.
-What we think and feel also affects our body.
-The state of our relationships affect our body.
+What we think and feel also affects our bodies.
+The state of our relationships affects our bodies.

 We are given to endure only as much as we can.
 Don't give up.
 Accept life with its ups and downs.
 Enjoy the roller coaster ride